-14 What is the role of the NSW Information Commissioner?
+13 What is the role of the NSW Information Commissioner?

-The role of the Information Commissioner is to:
+The role of the Information Commissioner is to9:

-- review decisions made by CN and other NSW government agencies; - issue guidelines and other publications for the assistance of agencies in connection with their functions under the GIPA Act; - deal with complaints about information access, undertake investigations, and monitor agency functions; and - report to the Minister for Local Government about proposals for legislative or administrative change.
+- a) review decisions made by CN and other NSW government agencies; - b) issue guidelines and other publications to assist agencies and citizens in understanding the operations of the GIPA Act; - c) deal with complaints about information access, undertake investigations, and monitor agency functions and compliance with the GIPA Act; and - d) make reports and provide recommendations to the NSW Attorney General or feedback about proposals for legislative or administrative change.